valentynfaychuk/rs_node/README.md

 - core (ama_core): Core library, needed by every project in Amadeus ecosystem
 - client: The library with examples of using the core library (cli, node, etc.)
-- plot: Web dashboard, used by the client
+- http: Web dashboard of the Amadeus Node, by default runs on port 3000

 ## Prerequisites